JustinTimperio/gdelt-diff/README.md

 To maintain consistency across our data sets, these files are converted upon download from .zip to .gz Due to the large size of the GDELT source files extra care is taken to ensure that as much file proccessing as possible is done in ram.
+After a fresh install is performed the script runs automatically every 60 mins, fetching any missing files then exiting.
+Gdelt-dif.py itself is run via systemd.service and systemd.timer but can be used manually.

+_InstallInstruction_
-NOTE: This script is designed for large servers with a MINIMUM of +1TB OS Drive, +10TB of storage, and +250GB of RAM.
+NOTE: This script is designed for large servers with a MINIMUM +1TB OS Drive, +10TB of storage, and +250GB of RAM.
-This script is designed to be 100% automated after a fresh install is performed.
-The script is run via systemd.service and systemd.timer but can be used manually.
+> sudo mkdir /var/app
+> cd /var/app && git clone https://github.com/JustinTimperio/gdelt-dif.git
+> sudo python3 /var/app/gdelt-dif/core/gdelt_dif-v2.py -i